bitcoinwarrior1/on-chain-game/README.md

   </tr>
 </table>

 This function is like enter, except a paymaster covers the gas and provides the signature of the player.
 This function reverts if the signature recovery does not match a valid player.
+Players must sign the a hashed message including the position struct and contract address.
+An implementation of this can be found in the test suite.

 ### claim